anb94/bioc-rnaseq-workflow/steps.md

 zless -S gencode.v45.annotation.gtf.gz | grep -v "#" | awk '$3=="gene"' | cut -f9 | cut -f2 -d ";" | sort | uniq -c | sort -k1,1nr
 ```

+You may want to do a fastqc for quality control of the reads and trimming with fastp for the sequencing adapters.
+We will skip it in this tutorial.

 ### Set Up Conda

 We also need to install salmon which can be done through conda.